ricniet/dissCovHRM/README.md

 # dissCovHRM

 Code related to covariate HRM for my dissertation.
+Creech is happy.